Walter Pandiani

 Walter Gerardo Pandiani Urquiza (born 27 April 1976) is a Uruguayan football manager and former player who played as a striker.

-His performances for Peñarol earned him a move to Deportivo in Spain, where he remained for the vast majority of his career, also representing Mallorca, Espanyol (twice) and Osasuna.
-He also spent a year with Birmingham City in England.

-Over 12 seasons, Pandiani amassed La Liga totals of 279 games and 82 goals.
+He is the current manager of Tercera Federación club Palencia.

+He started his career at Peñarol in Uruguay, before moving to Spain in 2000, where he would spend the next 12 out of 13 seasons, playing 279 games in La Liga, scoring 82 goals, and winning the Copa del Rey three times.
+He first moved to Deportivo, where he would spend five years, including loan spells with Mallorca, and also Birmingham City in England who he then joined permanently in 2005.
+He then joined Espanyol and helped them reach the 2007 UEFA Cup final, before joining Osasuna.
+After four years, he returned to Espanyol, and also had short spells with Villarreal and a few other teams, before retiring from professional football in 2016.
+He also played four times for the Uruguay national team between 2001 and 2004.

 Playing career

 Early years and Deportivo

 Born in Montevideo, Pandiani started his career with hometown club Progreso, moving on to Basáñez and Peñarol, the latter also in the country's capital.
 In December 1999 he agreed terms to join Deportivo La Coruña as a replacement for his compatriot Sergio Martínez, and the move was officially completed the following January when he signed a five-and-a-half-year deal for an undisclosed fee, still remaining with Peñarol until the end of the season.

 Pandiani made his debut for the Spaniards on 27 August 2000, coming from the bench for Diego Tristán in a 2–0 win over Espanyol at Estadio Riazor in the Supercopa de España return match.
 Despite never being an undisputed starter for the Galician team he was one of their most important attacking elements, often scoring as a substitute, netting 13 goals during the 2003–04 season.

 Pandiani, who had a successful loan stint at Mallorca while still at Depor, moved to Birmingham City in the Premier League, also on loan, in January 2005, after a series of run-ins with coach Javier Irureta.
 He scored a goal on his debut against Southampton in a 2–1 home win, and went on to score three more in the season, prompting manager Steve Bruce to sign him on a permanent contract for a reported fee of £3 million.

 During his time at Deportivo, Pandiani bought a big red truck which he drove to training, a type of vehicle that he is a fan of, which he kept while at Deportivo, Espanyol and Osasuna.
 He personalised it with his nickname "El Rifle", a Uruguayan flag, and the emblems of his club and Uruguayan club Peñarol.